0xKitsune/evm-mnemonic/README.md

 ## Syntax
-(Will update later with a real snippet for swapping on a DEX or calling harvest on a vault or something.)
+(Will update later with a real snippet for swapping on a DEX or something.)

 ```rust
 PUSH1 0x42